Chrisye: Early solo and film career (1978–1982)

-After deciding that romantic pop songs influenced by easy listening would suit him best, Chrisye began recording his next album, Puspa Indah (Beautiful Flower).
+After deciding that romantic pop songs influenced by easy listening would suit him best, Chrisye began recording his next album, Puspa Indah (Enchanting Blossom).
 All but one of the songs were composed by Guruh Sukarnoputra; the album also featured the English-language "To My Friends on Legian Beach".
-Two of the songs, "Galih dan Ratna" ("Galih and Ratna") and "Gita Cinta" ("Love Song"), were used in the 1979 film Gita Cinta dari SMA (Love Song from High School); Chrisye played a minor part in the film's sequel, Puspa Indah Taman Hati (Beautiful Flower in the Heart's Garden), as a singer.
+Two of the songs, "Galih dan Ratna" ("Galih and Ratna") and "Gita Cinta" ("Melody of Love"), were used in the 1979 film Gita Cinta dari SMA (Melody of Love from High School); Chrisye played a minor part in the film's sequel, Puspa Indah Taman Hati (Enchanting Blossom in Nursery of Heart), as a singer.
 Due in part to the popularity of the film, Puspa Indah was well received and sold well; "Galih dan Ratna" and "Gita Cinta", released as singles, were also commercially successful.

 In 1980 Chrisye appeared in the Indonesian film Seindah Rembulan (As Beautiful as the Moon); at first reluctant to accept the role, he was convinced by Sys NS that it would be fun.
 He later regretted the decision, considering the film crew unprofessional and often fighting with director Syamsul Fuad.
 The following year, he released Pantulan Cita (Reflection of Dreams), a collaboration with Jockie.
 After the album flopped, Chrisye took a long sabbatical.